dggcrypt/ETH-Dapp/README.md

 - **Dark/Light Mode**: Easy on the eyes with a theme  that lets you switch between dark and light modes

-## 🚀 Getting Started

-Want to run this locally?
-Here's how:

 1. Clone the repo:
 ```bash